NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation

 \subsection{Noisy Sample Correction (NSC)}

 Given all the detected noisy positive samples from Pos-NSD, the NSC module aims to correct and assign more robust soft labels to these noisy positive predicate labels.
 There are two non-zero (positive) categories in the newly assigned soft label $r^s$: the original predicate category and a raw predicate category.
-The raw predicates are relatively clean labels assigned by wKNN as in NICE-v1~\cite{li2022devil}.
-The following are the details of the raw predicate categories and the calculation of the ground-truth values for the two predicates in soft labels.
+The raw predicates serve as relatively clean labels assigned by wKNN, \shr{following the approach} in NICE-v1~\cite{li2022devil}.
+The \shr{subsequent sections elaborate on} the raw predicate categories and the calculation of ground-truth values for the two predicates in the soft labels.

 \textbf{Selection of Raw Predicates.} The motivation of our NSC is that the predicate label of a sample should be consistent with other visually-similar training samples, especially for those samples with the same \texttt{subject} and \texttt{object} categories.
-For example, in Fig.~\ref{fig:correction}, for the noisy sample $\langle$\texttt{girl}-\texttt{in}-\texttt{chair}$\rangle$, we can retrieve all other samples with the same $\langle$\texttt{girl}-\texttt{chair}$\rangle$, and find most of the visually-similar samples are annotated as $\langle$\texttt{girl}-\texttt{sitting on}-\texttt{chair}$\rangle$.
-Thus, we use the simple but effective weighted K-Nearest Neighbor (wKNN) algorithm to derive the most possible labels for noisy positive samples. wKNN assigns larger weights to the closest samples and smaller weights to those that are far away.
-Specifically, let $N(i)$ be the set of $K$ neighbors of sample $t_i$, and then the raw predicate label $r^{raw}_{i}$ for $t_i$ is:
+For example, in Fig.~\ref{fig:correction}, consider the noisy sample $\langle$\texttt{girl}-\texttt{in}-\texttt{chair}$\rangle$. \shr{By retrieving all other samples with the same $\langle$\texttt{girl}-\texttt{chair}$\rangle$, we observe that most visually-similar samples are annotated as $\langle$\texttt{girl}-\texttt{sitting on}-\texttt{chair}$\rangle$.} Thus, we employ the simple yet effective weighted K-Nearest Neighbor (wKNN) algorithm to derive the most probable labels for noisy positive samples. wKNN assigns larger weights to the closest samples and smaller weights to those that are far away.
+Specifically, let $N(i)$ be the set of $K$ neighbors of sample $t_i$, then the raw predicate label $r^{raw}_{i}$ for $t_i$ is: